socketio/socket.io-website/source/get-started/chat.md

 If you restart the process (by hitting Control+C and running `node index.js` again) and refresh the page it should look like this:

+*Help Tip: You can also use `nodemon` npm package to avoid restarting the server again(this will automatically restart the server if any change is encountered).*

 <img src="/images/chat-3.png" alt="A browser displaying an input and a 'Send' button">

 ## Integrating Socket.IO